By Donald D. Hook — Former CTO & CIO, Full On Consulting | April 2026 | 12 min read

 In these situations, fractional or interim engagements for both roles — even temporarily — often costs less than the organizational damage caused by asking one leader to cover both.
 Full On Consulting provides both interim CIO and interim CTO services and can structure engagements to cover one or both roles depending on your situation.

-The Bait-and-Switch Problem in Interim CIO and CTO Placements
+Learn About Our Virtual CISO Services →The Bait-and-Switch Problem in Interim CIO and CTO Placements

 There is a pattern in the interim executive placement market that damages companies regularly.
 A firm presents a highly credentialed senior executive in the sales process — a former Fortune 500 CIO or VP of Engineering.
 The organization is impressed.
 The engagement is signed.